willykurmann/uCapture-Android-Frontend/README.markdown

 It's primarily a how-to about using the [PhoneGap API](http://phonegap.com) with a Rails 3 backend.<br/> You can find the Rails 3 backend project [here](https://github.com/jairok/uCapture-Backend)

-In this proof of concept, we used two features provided by the API.<br/>
+In this proof of concept, we used two features provided by the API<br/>
-* Capture : provides access to the audio, image, and video capture capabilities of the device.
+* Capture : provides access to the audio, image, and video capture capabilities of the device
-* FileTransfer: allows to upload files to a server.
+* FileTransfer: allows to upload files to a server

 Specs
 -----